trinker/qdap/vignettes/qdap_vignette.md

 ```
-are               does              might             were              whose
+are            had            must           what           why
-can               had               must              what              why
+can            has            ok             when           will
-correct           has               ok                when              will
+correct        have           right          where          would
-could             have              right             where             would
+could          how            shall          which          implied do/does/did
-did               how               shall             which
+did            is             should         who
-do                is                should            who
+do             may            was            whom
-implied do/does   may               was               whom
+does           might          were           whose
 ```

 The interrogative word that is found first (with the exception of "ok", "right" and "correct") in the question determines the sentence type. "ok", "right" and "correct" sentence types are determined if the sentence is a question with no other interrogative words found and "ok", "right" or "correct" is the last word of the sentence.
-Those interrogative sentences beginning with the word "you" are categorized as implying do or does question type, though the use of do/does is not explicit.
+Those interrogative sentences beginning with the word "you", "wanna", or "want" are categorized as implying do/does/did question type, though the use of do/does is not explicit.
+A sentence that is marked "ok" over rides an implied do/does/did label.
 Those with undetermined sentence type are labeled unknown.

 <font size="5" color="orange">&diams;</font> **<a href="http://trinker.github.io/qdap_dev/question_type.html" target="_blank"><code>question_type</code></a> - Basic Example**<font size="5" color="orange">&diams;</font>